For more information or to get a quote contact us today

 While most wildlife strikes only cause minimal damage to the airplane, some bird strikes pose a serious threat to the pilot’s physical and financial safety.

-From 1990 to 2020, there were reports of 74 airplanes destroyed by wildlife strikes in the U.S. Small general aviation aircraft were the majority of those damaged beyond repair in these collisions.
-Over the past 20 years, the rate of damaging wildlife strikes has significantly increased at general aviation airports.
+From 1988 to 2023, 126 airplanes were reported destroyed by wildlife strikes in the U.S. Small general aviation aircraft were the majority of those damaged beyond repair in these collisions.
+Over the past 35 years, the rate of damaging wildlife strikes in the U.S. has significantly increased at general aviation airports.

 5. Landing Conditions